fenago/snowflake-intro/lab_snowflake/getting_started_with_snowflake.md

 That's it!
 You have now successfully subscribed to the COVID-19 dataset from Starschema, which is updated daily with global COVID data.
 Notice we didn't have to create databases, tables, views, or an ETL process.
 We simply searched for and accessed shared data from the Snowflake Data Marketplace.

-Positive
-To learn more about how to use the new worksheet interface, go to the [Snowsight Docs](https://docs.snowflake.com/en/user-guide/ui-snowsight.html#using-snowsight)

 <!-- ------------------------ -->